mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 <!-- -->

 > If you're using the Postman web app with Safari as your web browser, it deletes vault secrets from your local instance of Postman after seven days of inactivity.
-You must use a different web browser if you want your vault secrets available for more than seven days without inactivity.
+Use a different web browser if you want your vault secrets available for more than seven days without activity in the Postman web app.
 Learn about the [browser requirements](/docs/getting-started/installation/installation-and-updates/#browser-requirements) for the Postman web app.

 ### Compare vault secrets and variables